Hot Hotel Events:

 Sunset Marquis Hotel & Villas

 From Led Zeppelin to The Killers to Lady Antebellum, nearly every big time music maker from every genre has stayed at this legendary and luxe L.A. oasis, complemented by a sexy dark lobby bar (Bar 1200) and one of the coolest galleries in town.
-The Marquis’ Morrison Hotel Gallery celebrates Woodstock’s 50th Anniversary with a photo show (in the gallery and poolside) featuring special guests John Sebastian of The Lovin’ Spoonful and Henry Diltz- the official photographer of Woodstock 1969, on Wed., Aug.
-7, 7 p.m.
+The Marquis’ Morrison Hotel Gallery celebrates Woodstock’s 50th Anniversary with a photo show (in the gallery and poolside) from the official photographer of Woodstock 1969, Henry Diltz.
+The photos will be on display through Aug.
+31.

 Also referencing its rock roots and making use of its gorgeous outdoor villa and pool environs, the Marquis’ acoustic music showcase Live@Sunset Marquis, continues to heat up Summer, showcasing new music artists monthly.
 Gary Clark, Jr., ZZ Ward, and X-Factor winners Alex & Sierra have performed at past shows, so expect more top-notch talents to shine under the night’s sky.
 This month, the hotel presents powerful vocalist Rachel Lorin and UK singer/songwriter Andrew Cole on Fri., Aug.
 23, 7-10 p.m. sunsetmarquis.com/west-hollywood-hotel-amenities/live-at-sunset-marquis/